l0kol/Revix/README.md

 - User connects their Web3 wallet through a social login wallet provider Tomo, creating an MPC wallet linked to their Google identity.

 ### Step 2: IP registration
-- The app fetches all the YouTube videos that belong to the authenticated channel.
+- The app fetches all the YouTube videos that belongs to the authenticated channel.
 - User selects YouTube video for IP registration.
 - User signs a cryptographic approval with their wallet.
 - This approval, along with video metadata, is sent to a smart contract on Story Protocol, registering the IP on-chain.

 ### Step 3: Revenue Proof Generation
-- The app fetches monetization data (ad revenue, memberships) from YouTube API and royalties/revenue from licenses and derivatives on Story Protocol.
+- The app fetches monetization data (ad revenue, memberships) from YouTube API and royalties/revenue form licenses and derivatives on Story Protocol.
 - Revenue data is hashed and stored on-chain as proof of income.
 - This enables transparent revenue sharing and investor confidence.

 ### Step 4: Financial Use Cases